KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

 If NCO asks whether confirmed, OP 5 should say no.

-If NCO tasks rescue teams, ensure it is framed as safe exterior verification only unless GM later provides more.

 If NCO treats the report as confirmed, note for debrief.